Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 ### 3. **Create a Database to store the app's data persistently**
 The Server's database plays a central role in storing essential data.
 You are allowed to use a SQL-based database or a NoSQL database (such as MongoDB).
-Remember to add the necessary `JDBC` (java database connectivity) dependency to your project.
+Remember to add the necessary `JDBC` (Java Database Connectivity) dependency to your project.
 <br>The database must contain the following data: